 Welcome to the Tech-enhanced Life guide to medical alert systems & services for older adults.
 (These products are also known as personal emergency response systems, or PERS.)

-This guide is designed to help you answer the question: “Which medical alert system is right for me?”
+This guide is designed to help you answer the question: “Which medical alert system is right for me?

 If you are looking for independent, objective evaluations of medical alert systems — that include actual hands-on testing — you have come to the right place.

-Table of Contents
+Contents

-- Medical Alert System Reviews
+About Our Research & Medical Alert Reviews

 In our research we have found that while there is no one “best medical alert system” for everyone, there are often a handful of systems which are best suited to any given individual.